 6. The IOM and EFSA documents were used as the initial bibliographic sources for the COT's evaluation.
-Additional references were identified through an updated literature search using the same terms and searching for publications from 2010 onwards, and from citations in references included in the IOM and EFSA reviews.
-Where a topic had not been considered by EFSA or IOM, a targeted literature search was conducted using search terms as appropriate.
-The full search strategy is set out in Annex 1.
+Additional references were identified through an updated literature search and from citations in references included in the IOM and EFSA reviews.
+Where a topic had not been considered by EFSA or IOM, a targeted literature search was conducted.
+The full search strategy is set out in Annex A.